nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Phishing is a social engineering attack that tricks users into exposing sensitive data.
 I defend against it using **email filters, SPF/DKIM/DMARC, employee training, MFA, and browser-level protections**.
 I also conduct **simulated phishing tests** to ensure awareness and improve detection capabilities.”

----

-✅ Coming Next:
-**Q38.
-What Is Session Hijacking?** — another attack often linked to XSS and MITM.
-Ready to proceed?

-Perfect, Nitin!
-Let’s keep the momentum going.
-Here's the deep-dive answer for the next one:

----

 ### ❓ **Q38.
 What Is Session Hijacking?**